Drain Cleaning Tips »

 - It's usually recommended to locate and expose through digging the downhill end of each septic line, digging a large enough hole under each end for the sludge to flow out and accumulate as you clean the opened line.

 - Another approach is to locate and expose the distribution box and then feed the sewer jetter by hand through each line that exits the box.
-However it's more difficult to thoroughly flush the sludge uphill toward the opened box, and you'll usually need to pump out the residue that flows back into the box.
+However it's more difficult to thoroughly flush the sludge uphill toward the opened box, and you'll need to pump out the heavy residue that flows back into the box.

 - For more details you can watch this 3 minute video (part of Steve Maxwell's do‑it‑yourself Septic System Rescue video course).

-- Important: a sewer jetter that's powered by your pressure washer can't clean septic field lines made of flexible hose less than 2" ID, or septic fields that consist of interlocking plastic chambers greater than 6" ID.
+- Note: a sewer jetter that's powered by your pressure washer can't clean septic field lines made of flexible hose less than 2" ID, or septic fields that consist of interlocking plastic chambers greater than 6" ID.

 - If there are many fine tree roots, you may be able to loosen the roots with a sewer jetter, and then pull out the long strings of roots by hand or by using a rented mechanical drum auger that has a root cutting blade.